All the TV Productions Suspended or Delayed Due to Coronavirus Pandemic (Updating)

 “Our top priority is the health and safety of all cast, crew, and guests who are part of our productions,” Hallmark Channel’s parent company Crown Media said in a statement.
 “As new information becomes available regarding the Coronavirus (COVID-19) outbreak, we have decided to suspend production on our daytime lifestyle series, “Home & Family,” which films daily at Universal Studios, CA. The earliest a new episode could be taped is March 30, though no decision has been made about when production will resume.
 We plan to air encore episodes at this time, and we will continue to monitor the situation with the CDC and state officials to determine the best time to return and produce new episodes of ‘Home & Family.’
 Crown Media is also temporarily suspending production on its original movies, which are shot in various locations in the U.S. and around the world, and we will continue to monitor the global situation with assistance from health officials.
 The production pauses are a proactive measure to safeguard all involved.”

+All Amazon Original Series Including “Carnival Row,” “Wheel of Time,” and “Lord of the Rings”

-The second season of Amazon’s fantasy series has shut down production in Prague over concerns about the COVID-19 pandemic, star Orlando Bloom said in a video posted to his Instagram stories on March 12.
-An individual with knowledge confirmed to TheWrap that production had indeed been halted on both “Carnival Row” and Amazon’s adaptation of “The Wheel of Time.”
+Amazon has paused production on all of its original series as of March 16.
+That includes the second season of Amazon’s fantasy series “Carnival Row,” which shut down production in Prague on March 12 over concerns about the COVID-19 pandemic, star Orlando Bloom said in a video posted to his Instagram stories.
+An individual with knowledge confirmed to TheWrap that production had indeed been halted on “Carnival Row,” Amazon’s adaptation of “The Wheel of Time,” and its upcoming “Lord of the Rings” prequel series, which was in production in New Zealand.

 “Grace and Frankie”